radben13/ml_capstone_wgu/readme.md

 of weather station observation data across the world.
 With the Open Access License, 1 year of historical data is available for academic institutions or hobbyists to retrieve free of charge.

 Feel free to navigate through this repository or [Streamlit App](https://bvanwa-capstone-wgu.streamlit.app) to observe the capstone.
-The navigation is intentionally sorted in a top-to-bottom order for ease of consumption, but there is no requirement for going in order.